Ed-Pavlov/Binstate/README.md

 ### Safe checking if state machine still in the state

-The current state of the state machine is not exposed.
+The current state of the state machine is not exposed publicly.
 No knowledge which state to check - less errors.

 not `TState CurrentState{ get; }` but `bool InMyState {get;}`